 Get the Report

-RiskIQ’s web crawlers do more than just crawl websites.
-We call them virtual users, and they visit and interact with websites like a human would.
-These virtual users are fast, automated crawlers that also store the entire chain of events—both what a real human user would see, as well as what’s happening under the hood’ of the browser.
+RiskIQ’s web crawlers do more than crawl websites.
+We call them virtual users, and they visit and interact with websites as a human would.
+These virtual users are fast, automated crawlers that also store the entire chain of events for a user session—both what a real human user would see, as well as everything happening ‘under the hood’ of the browser.
 Web crawlers visit residential, commercial, and mobile IP addresses, and spend varying amounts of time on each page clicking on non-sequential links.

 When virtual users process web pages, they take note of links, images, dependent content, and other details to construct and record a sequence of events and relationships observed during their user session.

-Virtual users can be configured for nearly any type of behavior or discernable characteristic of a real user, which might impact the experience of that user and what web pages and content they can observe online, and therefore, what data is recorded and available for analysis in the RiskIQ platform.
+Virtual users can be configured for nearly any type of behavior or discernable characteristic of a real user that could impact the experience of that user and what web pages and content they can observe online, and therefore, what data is recorded and available for analysis in the RiskIQ platform.

 With native-level integrations with over 150 app store layouts and procedures, RiskIQ scans for occurrences of a brand’s official mobile applications, as well as identify a brand’s logos and terms within the code of mobile applications.

-If RiskIQ finds mobile applications in unsanctioned stores, or mobile applications that reference your brand that are not official or legitimate, RiskIQ provides workflows to have those applications removed from the infringing app store.
+If RiskIQ finds mobile applications in unsanctioned stores or apps referencing your brand that are not official or legitimate, RiskIQ provides workflows to have them removed from the infringing app store.

-RiskIQ has monitoring capabilities for many of today’s most used social networks, including Facebook, Twitter, LinkedIn, Google+, YouTube, and Pinterest.
-Much like phishing, malicious threat actors set up imposter social media accounts to impersonate an organization’s technical or customer support pages, executives, and employees to steal credentials or to point unsuspecting users at other elements of their campaigns like phishing pages.
+RiskIQ has monitoring capabilities for many of today’s most used social networks, including Facebook, Twitter, LinkedIn, YouTube, and Pinterest.
+Much like phishing, malicious threat actors set up imposter social media accounts to impersonate an organization’s technical or customer support pages, executives, and employees to steal credentials or to point unsuspecting users at other elements of their campaigns, such as phishing pages.

-RiskIQ examines the links inside of social media posts for malicious content.
-RiskIQ can alert, block, and take down the malicious posts.
+RiskIQ also examines the links inside of social media posts for malicious content and can alert, block, and take down the malicious posts.

 RiskIQ also actively crawls websites and scans IPs for open ports, recording responses and alerting to potential exposures.
 All of this data is curated and delivered to customers to help discover, detect, and respond to digital threats that might otherwise go unnoticed.